thomascube/roundcube-plugin-kolab-2fa/README.md

 Kolab Multi-Factor Authentication Plugin
 ========================================

+> This is a clone from https://git.kolab.org/diffusion/RPK/
+> For bug reports and pull requests, please go to https://kolab.org/

 The plugin is designed to be a generic container for different 2nd factor authentication mechanisms paired with different ways to store the related data for Roundcube user accounts.
 Both drivers and storage backends are derived